AquaSat/AquaMatch_lakeSR/README.md

 **Note**: this group of targets takes a very, very long time, ranging between 8 and 45 minutes per path row branch.
-There are just under 800 path rows with points in them, resulting in run time on the order of days.
+There are just under 800 path rows with points in them, resulting in run time on the order of days to a week.

 **c_collate_Landsat_data**: